 Quantitative Immunoglobulin Testing or QIg

 Quantitative immunoglobulins testing is often done as part of early screening for MM.
 It is usually done if the total protein level is elevated.
 QIg measures total immunoglobulin protein in the blood, both normal and abnormal.
-If an increase an immunoglobulin is detected by QIg, further testing with IFE is required to see if the increase is from abnormal (monoclonal) protein.
+If QIg detects an increase an immunoglobulin, you must undergo further testing with IFE.
+The goal is to see if the increase is from abnormal (monoclonal) protein.

 Some doctors also use QIg to follow patients with IgA myeloma because it's difficult to assess IgA with SPEP.